Shailendra114/AWS-Cloud-Cost-Optimization---Identifying-Stale-Resources/README.md

 **Integrate with Other AWS Services:** ECS integrates with other AWS services like ELB (Elastic Load Balancing) for distributing incoming traffic, CloudWatch for monitoring and logging, IAM for security, and more.

+# AWS EKS (Elastic Kubernetes Srvice) :-

+AWS EKS is a managed kubernetes service prvided by AWS.
+It allows you to rin kubernetes (k8s) clusters opn AWS infrastrucure without needing to install, operate, or maintin your own kubernetes control plane.

+Before starting EKS, its important to learn Kubernetes (k8s), which is an open source conatianer orchestration software or environment.

+So lets start with Kubernetes :-

+# Kubernetes (K8s):-